Extrapolation Guarantees for Perturbation Modeling Under the Additive Latent Shift Assumption: PDAE training: Additional losses and complete algorithm

 \section{PDAE training: Additional losses and complete algorithm}

-In this appendix, we discuss additional loss compoments (other than the perturbation loss from the main text), which are not required based on our theoretical results, but which may still benefit empirical performance, see~\cref{fig:pdae_full} for an illustration.
+In this appendix, we discuss additional loss compoments (other than the perturbation loss from the main text), which are not required based on our theoretical results, but which may still benefit empirical performance.

-\textbf{Reconstructions.} When considering the synthetic observations from~\eqref{eq:synthetic_observations} for $h=e$, i.e., when evaluated on the estimated perturbed latents from~\eqref{eq:encoded_latents}, we refer to the corresponding (random) decoder outputs as \textit{reconstructions},
+\textbf{Reconstructions.} When considering the synthetic observations from~\eqref{eq:synthetic_observations} for $h=e$, i.e., when evaluated on the estimated perturbed latents $\zbh^\pert_{e,i}$, we refer to the corresponding (random) decoder outputs as \textit{reconstructions},

 \textbf{Conditional distribution over reconstructions.} For any given observation $\xb$, we can sample reconstructions from the stochastic decoder by fixing its first argument to the encoding $\ench(\xb)$ and sampling noise from $\QQ_\epsilonb$ as in~\eqref{eq:reconstructions}.
 Together, the encoder, decoder, and noise distribution thus induce a distribution over reconstructions, formally given by the push-forward